meghanad-kayanattil/2D-to-3D-by-axial-revolutions/README.md

-# 2D plots to 3D surfaces by revolution
+# 2D plots to 3D surfaces by rotations

 This repository contains functions and a demonstrative notebook which can be used to convert 2D axial symmetric plots into 3D surfaces with ease.